Cary, North Carolina: Architecture

 SAS Institute has led the way in bringing modern high-rise architecture to Cary but has placed its 25 buildings in a 900 acre parklike setting away from the historic core of town.
 SAS's Building A is ten-stories tall with 990 offices and several two-story atriums.
 One writer notes, "The design of its headquarters reflects both its status as a tech giant and its original academic routes."
 For example, eight solar installations power part of the SAS campus.
 Building Q is a six-story 22,000 sqft LEED Gold certified office building that is not only sustainable with features such as a green roof, but is also "light-filled, comfortable, and functional" according to LS3P architects.
 Building Q also has artwork on every floor; the SAS art collection includes some 4,600 works.

 Cary is also home to the Sri Venkateswara Temple which has an 87 ft tall Rajagopuram, or monumental entrance tower, making it the tallest structure of its kind in the United States.
 This Hindu temple is modeled after the famous Sri Venkateswara Temple in Tirupathi in the state of Andhra Pradesh, India.

 Sports

-Cary is home to two professional sports teams: the North Carolina FC (USL League One) and the North Carolina Courage (National Women's Soccer League).
-Sahlen's Stadium at WakeMed Soccer Park in Cary is the home venue for both soccer teams.
+Cary is home to two professional sports teams: the North Carolina Courage (NWSL) and the North Carolina FC (USL Championship).
+First Horizon Stadium at WakeMed Soccer Park in Cary is the home venue for both soccer teams.

-WakeMed Soccer Park has been the host site for NCAA Men's Division I Soccer championships.
+WakeMed Soccer Park has been the host site for the NCAA Division I men's soccer tournament.
 As of 2007, Cary is also home of the USA Baseball National Training Complex, located within the 221 acre Thomas Brooks Park.
 The complex was selected to host the NCAA Division II baseball tournament in 2009–2016, 2018–2019, and 2021 to date.